yewstack/yew/website/versioned_docs/version-0.20/advanced-topics/server-side-rendering.md

 virtual dom returned by initial render is consistent with the server-side rendered DOM tree which can be hard to implement.

-Yew takes a different approach by trying to solve this issue with `&lt;Suspense /&gt;`.
+Yew takes a different approach by trying to solve this issue with `<Suspense />`.

 Suspense is a special component that when used on the client-side, provides a way to show a fallback UI while the component is fetching